skonuru8/browser/README.md

 ## How to Run the Program

 ### Main Entry Point (Required)
-Open `main.ipynb` and run the first cell:
+Open `browser_notebook.ipynb` and run the first cell:

 ```python
 from browser.browser import Browser